-- Malfunctions in any "warranted parts" caused by any of the following: abuse, misuse, unapproved modification or alteration, tampering, disconnection, or improper or inadequate maintenance.
-The warranty also does not cover replacement of listed parts in the event that the vehicle has been rendered emissions non-compliant in the state of California through actions noted above. - 2.
-Damage resulting from accident, acts of nature or other events beyond the control of Harley-Davidson. - 3.
-The repair or replacement of "warranted parts" which are scheduled for replacement prior to 30,000 km (18641 mi), once these parts have been replaced at the first replacement interval as part of required maintenance services. - 4.
-Repairs and services performed by anyone other than an authorized Harley-Davidson Dealer (except in case of emergency as defined above). - 5.
-Loss of time, inconvenience, loss of use of the motorcycle, towing of the vehicle, or commercial loss and/or consequential damages. - 6.
+Malfunctions in any "warranted parts" caused by any of the following: abuse, misuse, unapproved modification or alteration, tampering, disconnection, or improper or inadequate maintenance.
+The warranty also does not cover replacement of listed parts in the event that the vehicle has been rendered emissions non-compliant in the state of California through actions noted above.

+Damage resulting from accident, acts of nature or other events beyond the control of Harley-Davidson.

+The repair or replacement of "warranted parts" which are scheduled for replacement prior to 30,000 km (18641 mi), once these parts have been replaced at the first replacement interval as part of required maintenance services.

+Repairs and services performed by anyone other than an authorized Harley-Davidson Dealer (except in case of emergency as defined above).

+Loss of time, inconvenience, loss of use of the motorcycle, towing of the vehicle, or commercial loss and/or consequential damages.

 Repairs on any motorcycle of which odometer mileage has been changed so that mileage cannot be readily determined.

-TO THE FULLEST EXTENT ALLOWED BY LAW, NEITHER HARLEY-DAVIDSON NOR ITS AUTHORIZED DEALERS

-SHALL BE LIABLE FOR LOSS OF TIME, INCONVENIENCE, TOWING OF THE VEHICLE, LOSS OF MOTORCYCLE USE, COMMERCIAL LOSS OR OTHER INCIDENTAL OR CONSEQUENTIAL DAMAGES.

-Submit a warranty claim for repairs on vehicles within the 24-month factory limited warranty and mileage is less than 30,000 km (18641 mi) using an MC claim type.
-If the vehicle is outside 24-month factory limited warranty but within the 5-year, 30,000 km (18641 mi) emissions control system limited warranty, submit the claim on an EMS claim type.

-Claim Type - EMS

-EPA Regulations

-Tampering with noise control / exhaust emissions control system prohibited:

-Federal law prohibits the following acts or the causing thereof: (1) the removal or rendering inoperative by any person other than for the purposes of maintenance, repair, or replacement of any device or element of design incorporated into any new vehicle for the purpose of noise control prior to its sale or delivery to the ultimate purchaser or while it is in use, or (2) the use of the vehicle after such device or element of design has been removed or rendered inoperative by any person.

-Among those acts presumed to constitute tampering are the following:

-- 1. Replacing the muffler(s) and/or the entire exhaust system with parts not certified to be noise legal for street use. - 2.
-Removing or modifying the muffler internal baffles in any way. - 3.
-Replacing the air intake/cleaner assembly with one not certified to be noise legal for street use. - 4.
-Modifying the air intake/cleaner assembly in such a way as to make the vehicle no longer noise legal for street use.

-Noise Control System Limited Warranty

-The following limited warranty applies to the noise control system, is in addition to the MOTORCYCLE LIMITED WARRANTY and EMISSION CONTROL SYSTEM LIMITED WARRANTY, and applies only to Harley-Davidson motorcycles sold in the U.S.
+2019 LIMITED RADIO WARRANTY

-Harley-Davidson warrants to the first owner and each subsequent owner that this motorcycle is designed and built so as to conform at the time of sale with applicable regulations of the U.S. Environmental Protection Agency (as tested following F-76 Drive-By test procedure) and that it is free from defects in factory materials and workmanship which can cause this motorcycle not to meet U.S. Environmental Protection Agency Standards within one (1) year from initial retail purchase and delivery from an authorized Harley-Davidson dealer or one (1) year from the [second] anniversary of the last day of the model year of the motorcycle, or 6,000 km (3,730 mi) whichever occurs first.
-Any unexpired portion of this limited warranty will be transferred to subsequent owners, upon the resale of the motorcycle during the limited warranty period.
-If the motorcycle was used as a demonstrator or company motorcycle, then the limited warranty period may have started and/or expired prior to the initial retail sale.
-See an authorized Harley-Davidson dealer for details.
+Harley-Davidson warrants that your Harley-Davidson radio will be free from factory defects in factory materials and workmanship, under normal use and service, for a period of twenty-four (24) months starting from the earlier of (a) the date of initial retail purchase of the motorcycle on which the radio is installed, or (b) the third anniversary of the last day of the model year of the motorcycle on which the radio is installed.
+Any unexpired portion of this limited warranty will be transferred to subsequent owner(s), upon the resale of the motorcycle during the limited warranty period.
+If the motorcycle, then the limited warranty period may have started and/or expired prior to the initial retail sale.
+See an authorized Harley-Davidson Dealer for details.